 The exceptionally gifted Cojocaru effortlessly eased her way through Derek Deane’s choreography in the dual role of Odette/Odile on opening night.
 Her portrayal of the innocent and pure Princess Odette – cursed to spend daylight hours as a swan by an evil sorcerer – was matched by a beguilingly seductive Odile (the flashy doppelgänger who manipulates Odette’s love interest, thwarting the white swan’s desperate bid for freedom).

 Cojocaru makes Odette’s vulnerability palpable with delightful delicacy.
 Providing the perfect interpretation of “swan arms”, she articulates her upper body and arms with fluency and fluidity, rippling the movement from right between her shoulder blades all the way through to the tips of her fingers.
 An elegantly elongated neck, a demure lowering of the head and a wary gaze towards her male suitor and the Odette persona is complete.

 As the bewitching Odile, Cojocaru discovers her dark side and thrills in the role’s signature successive turns (fouettés en tournant – a series of showy turns, each made with a whipping movement of the leg).
 Those expressive arms take on a more dramatic verve to complement the black swan’s malevolent power and Cojocaru’s stage presence adopts the necessary ostentatious air as the immoral seductress goes for what she wants.

 Our Prince Siegfried was the unbelievably light-footed Alejandro Virelles.
 This Cuban dancer has just joined English National Ballet as a Principal this season from Boston Ballet.
 Blessed with particularly long, lean limbs and staggering control, he and Cojocaru are well-suited.

 Admittedly, I have seen more morose interpretations of the Prince’s adage variation (a slow, sad solo section in Act 1, in which the Prince laments the news that he must marry wisely and ascend the throne).
 Still, Virelles’ undeniable control and swift, sweeping steps across the stage gave his Prince an appropriately regal, contemplative quality.

-During the later bursts of bravura choreography, Virelles had a couple of shaky moments which drew sharp intakes of breath from those sat around me.
+During the later bursts of bravura choreography, Virelles had a couple of shaky moments, which prompted sharp intakes of breath from those sat around me.
 However, the elevation of his leaps and preciseness of easily executed multiple pirouettes made up for these slight imperfections.